rkansal47/website/content/project/graph-ae/index.md

 ---
 title: Particle Graph Autoencoders
 summary: Developing graph-based autoencoders for compression of and anomaly detection in particle cloud representations of Large Hadron Collider data.
-Our latest work has been submitted to the Machine Learning for Physical Sciences workshop at NeurIPS 2021.
+Our latest work has been accepted to the Machine Learning for Physical Sciences workshop at NeurIPS 2021.
 tags:
 - phys
+- comp
 - ml
 date: "2020-12-27T00:00:00Z"